bilal-700/Sorting-Algorithms/README.md

 # Sorting-using-cpp
-Different sorting algorithms implemented generically for long, float and string types.
+Different sorting algorithms implemented generically for long, float and string types with their time complexities.

 ## IDE used:
 - Visual Studio